ad-lightning/tags-android-sdk-sample-app/README.md

     AdViewConfiguration viewConfig = new AdViewConfiguration(300, 250, tagDetails);
     monitor.capture(adView, viewConfig, () -> { ... })
 ```
+Please note that if any of the ad server details properties are not set (`advertiserId`, `campaignId`, `creativeId`, `lineItemId`) - Boltive SDK will attempt to fill them from `ResponseInfo` object in case of Google Mobile Ads SDK.

 ## Other Ad Networks and SDKs